Season Summary: 1957

 Moorabbin went on to win its first senior VFA premiership the following week 15.12.102 to 7.20.62, consigning Port to eight successive grand final appearances for just the one flag.

 The reign of Wally Carter came to an end, and under him Williamstown had won 76 games, losing just 15 and winning three premierships.
 Carter’s great success with the Seagulls was noted by League clubs, and Fitzroy were very keen to gain his services in 1958.
 He instead returned to North Melbourne which he coached for a further five years before moving to VFA club Brunswick for the 1963-64 seasons.

-Team of the Century members Ray Smith and Johnny Martin both brought up their 100th game for the Club during the year, while Alan McPherson led the goalkicking with a total of 62, despite missing half the season, and finished fifth on the VFA list.
-Gerry Callahan again played well and was awarded the Andy Taylor Memorial Trophy as the best and fairest player, despite Len Kent polling best for the Club in the JJ Liston Trophy and finishing equal seventh.
-John McTaggart was best for the Seconds and Doug Kellett won the Thirds trophy and also the competition best and fairest.
+Team of the Century members Ray Smith and Johnny Martin both brought up their 100th game for the Club during the year, while Alan McPherson led the goalkicking with a total of 62, despite only playing in 15 matches, and finished fifth on the VFA list.
+Gerry Callahan again played well and was awarded the Andy Taylor Memorial Trophy as the best and fairest player from Len Kent, despite Kent polling best for the Club in the JJ Liston Trophy and finishing equal seventh.
+Kent took out the Advertiser and Chronicle awards.

 Towards the end of 1957, the VFA announced that Dandenong and Mordialloc would be admitted to the competition from the next season, no doubt prompted by the quick success of Moorabbin and Box Hill and a desire to capture growing areas of Melbourne.
 Also, the first television broadcast of a VFA match occurred on May 25, when the ABC televised the second half of the round 6 Oakleigh v.
 Preston game, which the Oaks won.

 At the conclusion of the season, a party of 23 players, officials and supporters went to Swan Hill on a four-day end-of-season trip.

 Club treasurer for over 20 years and life member, Jim McConville